Developer(s) – Visceral Games

 Gameplay – 8/10

 At first glance, the game does seem like a simple hack and slash with less variety than God of War.
 But the more players delve into the game, the more variety they will inevitably discover.
 It also does something rather unique; it blends in morality mechanics with the combat, so players can choose to gain either divine powers or satanic powers, depending on the actions they may take, which involve either absolving or punishing enemies accordingly.
-Not only is it extremely entertaining, but it’s also provides a decent level of challenge; especially towards the end.
+Not only is it extremely entertaining, but it also provides a decent level of challenge; especially towards the end.

 Controls – 10/10

 As it plays out very much like any game in the God of War series, the gameplay formula had since been perfected, and consequently, there were no problems with the game’s control scheme.
-With games like these, an issue that often seems to crop u is that camera angles can at times be awkward, since the camera follows the player throughout, and is at times obstructed by surrounding scenery.
+With games like these, an issue that often seems to crop u is that camera angles can at times be awkward, since the camera follows the player throughout, and is at times obstructed by the surrounding scenery.
 But that problem doesn’t exist in this game at all.

 Lifespan – 5/10

 In my opinion, the worst thing about this game is how criminally short it is.
-One playthrough can last about five and a half hours, and though it can be played through again, in order to gain the opposite set of powers to what was gained in the first playthrough, and to collect any items that may have been missed the first time round, it can still feel too short.
+One playthrough can last about five and a half hours, and though it can be played through again, in order to gain the opposite set of powers to what was gained in the first playthrough, and to collect any items that may have been missed the first time around, it can still feel too short.
 Though it would have required more effort on the developer’s part to think of new concepts for different areas of the game, I think it could have been done; or at least existing areas could have been stretched a bit thinner to allow for more gameplay time.

 Storyline – 10/10

-The story of the game follows a young Templar named Dante, who is killed in battle, only to cheat death by killing the Grim Reaper and taking is scythe.
+The story of the game follows a young Templar named Dante, who is killed in battle, only to cheat death by killing the Grim Reaper and taking is a scythe.
 He then returns home to Florence to find his father and lover Beatrice dead.
-He then witness Lucifer carrying Beatrice’s soul to Hell, and thus resolves to follow them and get her back.
+He then witnesses Lucifer carrying Beatrice’s soul to Hell, and thus resolves to follow them and get her back.
 Dante is confronted by his various sins throughout, and also resolves to atone and absolve himself.
-The story is engrossing from start to finish, and like the poem, deals with many different themes and problems with humanity in general.
+The story is engrossing from start to finish, and like the poem, it deals with many different themes and problems with humanity in general.

 Originality – 7/10

 In the seventh generation of gaming, there were a few games that stood out as being proficient in gameplay, as well as decent storytelling.
-Dante’s Inferno is one of them, alongside the likes of BioShock, Borderlands and Brutal Legend.
+Dante’s Inferno is one of them, alongside the likes of BioShock, Borderlands, and Brutal Legend.
 I wish there would have been a bit more longevity attached to it than what there was, beyond both the main story and the survival mode, but the game’s story alone makes it adequately unique.
-There haven’t been many decent video games come along to have been adapted straight from a books, but this was a solid effort.
+There haven’t been many decent video games come along to have been adapted straight from a book, but this was a solid effort.

-In all, Dante’s Inferno is in danger of becoming a forgotten gem these days, but for any hack and slash fan with a strong stomach and an appreciation for good story, this is a must-have.
+In all, Dante’s Inferno is in danger of becoming a forgotten gem these days, but for any hack and slash fan with a strong stomach and an appreciation for a good story, this is a must-have.
 It’s one of the stronger gaming experiences of the seventh generation, and worth at least one playthrough.